Innocent-Traitor/ICTGameJam/Notes.md

 Wind Blast - Secondary - Push all enemies away from the player - Do a second one towards the mouse position with a farther distance

 Last Chance - Passive - If the player is about to do, they get bullet time and invincibility to undo their situation (Game moves at .5 speed, player moves at .75 speed)  - Player and weapons go at full speed
+Holy Potion - Passive - Decay takes longer to happen - Decay can only go to 25%